What Happens If I Missed the Massachusetts Obamacare Enrollment Deadline for 2018?

 To learn more, visit Massachusetts Health Connector.

-These programs are administered by states for low-income families and children, pregnant women, seniors, people with disabilities, and some other adults.
-You can apply for Medicaid and/or CHIP through Massachusetts's health insurance marketplace or by contacting Massachusetts’s Medicaid office.
+Medicaid is administered by states for low-income families and individuals, people with disabilities, and some other adults.
+You can apply for Medicaid through Massachusetts's health insurance marketplace or by contacting Massachusetts’s Medicaid office.

 You Can Buy Insurance Directly From an Insurance Company or Agent at Any Time